-Adoption fees can be variable, however generally we ask for $100 to adopt a single adult cat, $150 for a pair of adult cats, $125 for a single kitten and $175 for a pair of kittens.
+Adoption fees can be variable, however generally we ask for $125 to adopt a single adult cat, $175 for a single kitten and $300 for a pair of kittens.

 We also microchip all of our cats.
 If you decide to keep the microchip registration through BBAWC – there is no additional charge, you must simply keep our organization informed if your contact information changes.
 If you decide you want to register the microchip with Home Again directly to you, there is a one time fee of $30/cat.